polodarb/GMS-Flags/README.md

 ![Banner](gf_banner.png)
 ![Root](gf_root.png)
-# Description
-GMS Flags is a tool for changing parameters in Google services to activate or deactivate certain functionality in Google applications.

 ## Features:
 - **Suggestions screen** - This is a screen that prompts the user to activate some interesting flags.
 The suggested flags allow the user to read some notes, open the application itself and its settings.
 It is possible to reset the flag value, see more detailed information or report some problem to the developer.
 - **Apps screen** - This screen generates a list of applications and their associated list of packages with flags within them.
 This allows you to quickly and conveniently find the appropriate flag.